[Letter] Letter to the editor regarding Congo and Belgium

 This statement is just a repetition of all these unfounded accusations of a genocide which was never proved, because of lack of statistics and knowledge of the size of the population in 1885 when the Congo Free State was founded.
 It is a well-known fact that Stanley evaluated the population size on the basis of a very limited number of observations along the Congo river, and dubious extrapolation calculation methods containing several errors.
 As a matter of fact, nobody, even today, can seriously provide any reliable figures in this respect.

-The question of he population of the Congo is a so far unsettled one.
+The question of the population of the Congo is a so far unsettled one.
 Various estimations have been made ranging from 11 million to 29 million inhabitants.
 One may choose which estimation he prefers.
 No one knows, or is likely to ever know for sure, since the very first official population census was made in 1920!

 Whereas there is no question that there has been a depopulation at that time, this was due to various causes among which: the involuntary introduction of new diseases such as smallpox, the fact that many villagers moved massively across the River Congo into the less well-occupied by white posts French colonies, the sleeping sickness which caused tens of thousands deaths and thus not solely to punitive expeditions ordered by the Congo Free State.